gmc-code/PC-microbit-micropython/docs/breadboards/Motor_with_transistor.rst

     Use the turn on and turn off functions to complete these tasks.

     #.
 Write code to turn on the motor for 6 seconds then turn it off for 2 seconds before repeating.
     #.
-Write code to turn on the motor for 6 seconds then turn it off for 2 seconds when the A button is pressed, and on for 2 seconds then off for 6 seconds when the B button is pressed, and off when nothing is pressed.
+Write code to turn on the motor for 6 seconds then turn it off for 2 seconds when the A-button is pressed, and on for 2 seconds then off for 6 seconds when the B-button is pressed, and off when nothing is pressed.
     #.
-Write code to turn on the motor for 6 seconds then turn it off for 2 seconds when the A button is pressed, and on for 2 seconds then off for 6 seconds when the B button is pressed, and on for 4 seconds then off for 4 seconds when nothing is pressed.
+Write code to turn on the motor for 6 seconds then turn it off for 2 seconds when the A-button is pressed, and on for 2 seconds then off for 6 seconds when the B-button is pressed, and on for 4 seconds then off for 4 seconds when nothing is pressed.

     .. dropdown::
         :icon: codescan